Latest Updates

 The transitway will be a separate corridor running alongside the highway, dedicated for public transit, which will be subject to a separate Environmental Assessment (EA).

-Highway 413 would extend from Highway 400, between King Road and Kirby Road, to the 401/407 ETR interchange near Mississauga, Milton and Halton Hills.
+Highway 413 will extend from Highway 400, between King Road and Kirby Road, to the 401/407 ETR interchange in Mississauga, Milton and Halton Hills.